edgi-govdata-archiving/web-monitoring-db/README.md

-# webpage-versions-db
+# web-monitoring-db

 **Still just a proof-of-concept at the moment!**

 This is essentially a more automated version of the page monitoring workflow currently managed through a combination of [versionista-outputter](https://github.com/edgi-govdata-archiving/versionista-outputter/), Google spreadsheets, and *lots* of manual work.
+This repository is part of the EDGI [Web Monitoring Project](https://github.com/edgi-govdata-archiving/web-monitoring).

 It’s a Rails app that: